Veterans returning from combat with visible and invisible injuries too often find they don’t have everything they need to rebuild their lives.

 Operation Hat Trick bridges the gaps separating wounded service members and veterans from essential equipment, specialized services, and the recovery that lies beyond.
 Our work and your generosity are about one thing: NEED!

-- Operation Hat Trick has donated over $750,000 to organizations that support its mission.
+- Operation Hat Trick has donated almost $800,000 to organizations that support its mission and will be at $1 million by early 2019.

 - Organizations like Walter Reed National Military Medical Center,Veterans Count, the Navy SEAL Foundation, the Travis Mills Foundation,Liberty House,Project Sanctuary, Semper Fi Fund and the Yellow Ribbon Fund,Homes for Our Troops,Johnson County Veterans Affairs,Hidden Wounds,Adaptive Training Foundation,Canine Companions for Independence,among others have all benefited from Operation Hat Trick donations.
 (See the full list on the DONATE NOW page)